-The SUNY Morrisville College required clinical uniform consists of a clean unwrinkled top and pants, to be worn with white or hunter green hose/socks.
+The SUNY Morrisville College required clinical uniform consists of a clean unwrinkled top and pants, to be worn with white or black hose/socks.
 Uniforms are to be complete, clean, and ironed.
 Undergarments and/or cleavage must not show when leaning or bending over.
 Low-rise scrub pants and rolling down the waist band of scrub pants is prohibited.
+Students may wear a white or black long-sleeved top under their scrubs during the winter.
+Sweatshirts or sweaters are not permitted in the clinical setting.
 Shoes must be close toed, clean, black, or white, and of non-porous material.
 No clogs are allowed.